Skip to content

 A service can emit events without knowing or caring whether anything is listening.
 The service's job ends when the event fires — it has no dependency on what happens next.

-When you want to react to an event, you create a handler.
-A handler is a class that subscribes to a single event and declares which services to invoke when that event fires.
-It inherits from Servus::EventHandler, uses handles to name the event, and uses invoke to wire up each response.
-The handler's job is purely coordination — it maps the event payload to service arguments and decides whether to run sync or async.
+When you want to react to an event, you create an Event class.
+An Event class subscribes to a single event name and declares which services to invoke when that event fires.
+It inherits from Servus::Event, uses event_name to set (or override) the name, and uses invoke to wire up each response.
+The Event class's job is purely coordination — it maps the event payload to service arguments and decides whether to run sync or async.
 No business logic belongs here.

 Generate one with the Rails generator: